livelifebythecode/birme-sd-variant/README.md

 ## Problem
 Birme restricts the users ability to choose what smoothing is applied which can result in a lower quality cropped image.

-In the Birme code, notice the line `con.imageSmoothingQuality = "medium";` harcodes the smoothing quality when we crop the image.
+In the Birme code, notice the line `con.imageSmoothingQuality = "medium";` hardcodes the smoothing quality when we crop the image.
 ```js
 process_image(img, file) {
     ...